 Boston, USA and London, UK, November 5th 2020: Synthace Ltd and Ipsen, a global biopharmaceutical company focused on innovation and specialty care, have partnered to accelerate development of novel biotherapeutics targeting multiple therapeutic areas, including oncology, endocrinology, pain management, regenerative medicine and rare diseases.
-Ipsen has automated design and construction of therapeutic candidates using Synthace’s integrative software platform, Antha.
+Ipsen has automated design and construction of therapeutic candidates using Synthace’s integrative software platform.
 The process aims to speed up biotherapeutic candidate entry into the screening pipeline and shorten development time for treatment of diseases via targeted secretion inhibition.

 Ipsen has developed novel biotherapeutic molecules, called Targeted Secretion Inhibitors (TSIs).
 TSIs are a fusion of select parts of the botulinum neurotoxin with another protein domain to redirect its mode of action, resulting in a unique targeted therapeutic.
-The design and construction of TSIs is both labour intensive and manually complex, typically taking 30 days to develop between 24-48 constructs which then go on to therapeutic screening.
+The design and construction of TSIs is both labor intensive and manually complex, typically taking 30 days to develop between 24-48 constructs which then go on to therapeutic screening.

 The Ipsen R&D team required a solution to increase throughput and efficiency of its TSI generation and screening pipeline, while utilizing its Type IIs construct assembly method.
-They looked to fellow innovators Synthace, whose flexible and integrative software Antha has built-in workflows for automating processes such as Type II construct assembly, bacterial transformation, plating, data generation and analysis.
+They looked to fellow innovators Synthace, whose flexible and integrative software has built-in workflows for automating processes such as Type II construct assembly, bacterial transformation, plating, data generation and analysis.

 Dr Karen Bunting, Director of Protein Science at Ipsen said, “The development of novel biotherapeutics like TSI is key to treating debilitating illnesses across multiple therapeutic areas.
 The first step in this is generating and screening high quality molecules as therapeutic candidates.
-Using Antha, our team increased throughput at this crucial step, allowing us to design, construct, and screen novel TSI candidates rapidly and helping to advance our therapeutic solutions.”
+Using the Synthace platform, our team increased throughput at this crucial step, allowing us to design, construct, and screen novel TSI candidates rapidly and helping to advance our therapeutic solutions.”